 - Purple Tuesday Campaign: Supporting this campaign to raise awareness of disability issues and the work that we are doing to make everyday rail travel easier and more accessible for disabled customers.
 This includes the sunflower lanyard scheme, our dedicated disability and equality training and digital usability testing of our website.

 Our Customer Experience and Commercial Director is accountable for the development, delivery and success of our customer experience strategy.
 They oversee the development and implementation of our accessibility plans which are managed through robust business planning, project management and customer service delivery processes.

 We will regularly engage with customer groups and charities to stimulate further suggestions for improvement that we can bring to our services, to make them even more accessible.

-We will ensure that every member of our team understands their responsibilities in relation to improving the travel experience of our customers requiring assistance.
+We ensure that every member of our team understands their responsibilities in relation to improving the travel experience of our customers requiring assistance.
 Training programmes, online learning modules, internal briefing and communications such as newsletters, employee online information and apps all help ensure that accessibility and inclusion form a central pillar of our core values.
 This further reinforces how important it is for the needs of people with disabilities to be considered in all aspects of our business.

 Our Customer Experience Manager and our Customer Experience Ambassadors ensure all aspects of our Accessible Travel Policy, including the Joint Code of Practice are delivered consistently and reliably across all aspects of the customer journey, partnered by our Engineering team in relation to the quality of our trains.